clab/lstm-parser/README.md

 Note-2: the training process should be stopped when the development result does not substantially improve anymore.
 Normally, after 5500 iterations.

+Note-3: the parser reports (after each iteration) results including punctuation symbols while in the ACL-15 paper we report results excluding them (as it is common practice in those data sets).
+You can find eval.pl script from the CoNLL-X Shared Task to get the correct numbers.

 #### Parse data with your parsing model

 Having a test.conll file formatted according to the [CoNLL data format](http://ilk.uvt.nl/conll/#dataformat)